ebmdatalab/clinicaltrials-act-converter/README.md

 into EBM DataLab's [FDAAA trials tracker](https://github.com/ebmdatalab/clinicaltrials-act-tracker).

-It does so by converting the XML to lines of JSON, and then iterating over each row and applying custom logic.
+It does so by converting the XML to lines of JSON, and then iterating over each row and applying custom logic to select only ACT and pACT data from the archive.

-The JSON step is time-consuming, but useful to EBM DataLab as it's a format that can be imported directly into Google BigQuery.
+It also stores a JSON version of every row of the archive in a single file.
+This is useful to us as it's a format that can be imported directly into Google BigQuery for ad-hoc analysis.
 We archive the JSON every day so we can audit historic changes.

-The main script at `ctconvert/load_data.py` contains all the logic.
-The other files are there to facilitate running the conversion in a Google Compute Engine instance.
+The script at `ctconvert/convert_data.py` contains all the conversion logic.
+The other files facilitate running the conversion in a Google Compute Engine instance.

 # Running

 ## Locally

-To run the code locally, install the requirements (`pip install -r requirements.txt`) and then run `python ctconvert/load_data.py local`.
+To run the code locally, install the requirements (`pip install -r requirements.txt`) and then run `python ctconvert/convert_data.py local`.

+## On Google Cloud platform

-Running without the `local` argument will cause the script to attempt to access / store results in Google Cloud Storage.
+Running without the `local` argument will cause the script to attempt to access / store results in Google Cloud Storage, for which you will need to set a `GOOGLE_SERVICE_ACCOUNT_FILE` environment variable and corresponding service account (see below).

-## In Google Compute Engine

-Set up GCE:

-* Create a service account with Compute Admin and Service Account User roles
-* Download JSON credentials for this service account, and export an environment variable `GOOGLE_SERVICE_ACCOUNT_FILE` containing the path to that file
+With a correctly configured service accont, is also possible to run the conversion code in a Compute instance:

-* Run `python ctconvert/create_instance.py <projectid> --zone=<zone> --name=<instance>`
+* Run `python ctconvert/create_instance.py <projectid> --zone=<zone>
+  --name=<instance>`
 * This starts an instance and runs `ctconvert/startup_script.sh`
-  * The script installs dependencies and runs `load_data.py`.
+  * The script installs dependencies and runs `convert_data.py`.
 On script exit, the instance has script exit code written to its `status` metadata, and is then shut down.

+## To set up GCS service account

+* Create a service account with Compute Admin, Storage Admin and Service Account User roles (or less pemissive roles if possible)
+* Download JSON credentials for this service account, and export an environment variable `GOOGLE_SERVICE_ACCOUNT_FILE` containing the path to that file